Security-Onion-Solutions/securityonion-docs/stenographer.rst

 Disabling
 ---------

-If you need to disable Stenographer, you can do so by going to :ref:`administration` --> Configuration --> pcap --> enabled.
+Since Stenographer is totally independent from :ref:`suricata` and :ref:`zeek`, you can disable it without impacting your NIDS alerts or protocol metadata.
+If you decide to disable Stenographer, you can do so by going to :ref:`administration` --> Configuration --> pcap --> enabled.

 VLAN Tags
 ---------